Spectral Theory for $p$-adic Operators: Functional Calculus and Unitary Diagonalisability

-We introduce the notion of the spectrum of an element of a Banach algebra.
-This is the analogue of the classical Archimedean spectrum of a bounded operator on a Banach space, and we will deal with the spectrum of an unbounded operator in \S \ref{Unbounded Normal Operator}.
+In order to define the normality of an operator, we formulate the notion of a functional calculus with respect to the class of rigid continuous functions.
+For this sake, we recall the notion of the spectrum of an element of a Banach $k$-algebra.
+The spectrum of an element of Banach $k$-algebra is an analogue of the spectrum of a bounded operator on an Archimedean Banach space, and naturally yields a notion of the spectrum of a bounded operator of a bounded operator on a Banach $k$-vector space.